Robert-van-Engelen/ForthMSX/doc/words.md

 ### OPEN-FILE
 _c-addr u fam -- fileid ior_

-open a file given by the string filename, where fam is R/W, R/O or W/O;
+open a file or device given by the filename string c-addr u, where fam is R/W, R/O or W/O;
 leaves fileid (a fcb-addr) and ior 0 (success) or -203 (failure);
-filename format: [D:]FILENAME[.EXT] where drive D: becomes the default drive when specified;
+filename format: [D:]FILENAME[.EXT] where D: becomes the default drive when specified;
-device names: AUX CON LST NUL PRN
+device names are AUX, CON, LST, NUL, and PRN without a drive specified

 ___
 ### CLOSE-FILE